tackelua/ImageAutoClicker-py/README.md

 - Better handling of temporary files
 - Added development tools and documentation

+### AI Assistance

+The modifications and improvements to this project were implemented with the assistance of Claude AI (Anthropic).
+The project owner provided requirements and prompts, while Claude helped with code generation, debugging, and documentation.

 ## License

 This project is distributed under the MIT License.
 See the LICENSE file for details.